katsugeneration/diff-resource/README.md

 ## Usage

-output your resource file's diff list, you execute under command
+To output your resource file's diff list, you run under command

 Usage:
   ```bash